saltstack/salt/doc/topics/cloud/cloud.rst

 auto-detect the operating system, and install Salt using its native package manager.
 These do not need to be handled by the developer in the cloud module.

+The ``salt.utils.cloud.validate_windows_cred()`` function has been extended to take the number of retries and retry_delay parameters in case a specific cloud provider has a delay between providing the Windows credentials and the credentials being available for use.
+In their ``create()`` function, or as a a sub-function called during the creation process, developers should use the ``win_deploy_auth_retries`` and ``win_deploy_auth_retry_delay`` parameters from the provider configuration to allow the end-user the ability to customize the number of tries and delay between tries for their particular provider.

 After the appropriate deploy function completes, a final event is fired which describes the virtual machine that has just been created.
 This event is tagged ``salt/cloud/<vm name>/created``.
 The payload contains the names of the